-The extended Capital Gains Tax charge on residential property
+The extended Capital Gains Tax charge on UK property

 What property is within the charge?

-The CGT charge applies to all directly held UK residential property.
-But (unlike some similar charges in other jurisdictions) it does not apply to gains on the sale of share or units in a company or fund which owns UK residential property.
+The CGT charge applied to all directly held UK residential property.
+But it did not (until April 2019) apply to gains on the sale of share or units in a company or fund which owned UK residential property.

-Certain types of communal residential property are excluded from the charge.
-These include: accommodation used as a children’s home; care homes for those in need because of (e.g.) old age or disability; communal accommodation for members of the armed forces; prisons and similar establishments; and Purpose Built Student Accommodation (PBSA).
+Certain types of communal residential property were excluded from the charge.
+These included: accommodation used as a children’s home; care homes for those in need because of (e.g.) old age or disability; communal accommodation for members of the armed forces; prisons and similar establishments; and Purpose Built Student Accommodation (PBSA).

 - A building that is purpose built or converted for use by students, has at least 15 bedrooms and is actually used by students studying for a course; or